Jump to section

 Integrity in the workplace is the same as it is outside of work.
-The only difference is that integrity at work supports a company's set of moral standards.
+The only difference is that integrity at work supports a company and leader's set of moral and ethical standards.
 This will result both in happier employers and employees.

 Workplace integrity is vital to decision-making, serving customers, and managing employees.
 It’s also crucial to reducing costly errors, avoiding illegal activity, and keeping the organization’s core values top of mind.